3 Earth in Space: the Solar System

 Comets are small but fascinating bodies that mostly orbit very far out beyond the orbit of the planet Neptune, over 30 astronomical units from the Sun.
 However, they tend to follow highly eccentric elliptical orbits that can bring them close to the Sun and the Earth.
 (Eccentric orbits are long thin ellipses in which the largest diameter is very much greater than the smallest diameter.)
 Because they formed at the outer edges of the Solar System they may have compositions that are probably close to the original composition of the protoplanetary disk, and they have a lot of volatile material, substances that we would describe as ices – frozen gases.
 As they approach the sun and are heated, that material starts to boil off in streams of dust and gas, sometimes producing a spectacular appearance in the night sky.

-Although it looks as if the tail is streaming out behind the comet as it moves, actually the tail always points away from the Sun, because it’s the Sun’s stream of energy and particles (known as the solar wind) that drives the material away from the comet.
+Although it looks as if the tail is streaming out behind the comet as it moves, actually the tail always points away from the Sun, because it’s the Sun’s stream of particles (known as the solar wind) that drives the material away from the comet.
 As a result, when a comet is moving away from the Sun it actually travels tail-first.

 A big comet may be visible in the night sky for weeks or months before heading back toward the outer reaches of the Solar System.
 Once back out there, comets are invisible from Earth because they are very small and dark.
 However, it is believed that comets exist in large numbers in belts beyond the outer planets, known as the Kuiper Belt (30 to 50 astronomical units from the Sun) and the Oort Cloud (between 2000 and 50,000 astronomical units out).